-A variety of shorter walks pass through beautiful old-growth rainforest.
+There are also a variety of shorter walks that pass through beautiful old-growth rainforest.

 Weindorfer's Chalet is the rustic former home of Gustav and Kate Weindorfer and is the starting point for the world-famous Overland Track.
 This magnificent six-day walk passes through the heart of some of the world's finest mountain terrain to majestic Lake St Clair, the deepest lake in Australia.

 Cradle Valley and the surrounding areas contain many Aboriginal historic sites, identified by remnant stone tools, caves, rock shelters and stone sources.
 These can be explored on the Aboriginal Cultural Walk that departs from Lake St Clair at the southern end of the Park.